Arlington Street Church, Unitarian Universalist. Gathered in Love and Service for Justice and Peace. 351 Boylston Street, Boston, MA

 Are you curious about Buddhism?
 Buddha's Belly gatherings are an opportunity to read books by contemporary Buddhist teachers and discuss The Four Noble Truths, the Eightfold Path, the Four Heavenly Abodes, the Five Hindrances ... and to ask your burning questions about meditation (e.g., where do I put my legs?)

 We're reading Jack Kornfield's A Path with Heart: A Guide Through the Perils and Promises of Spiritual Life.
-For our gathering on June 25th, please read Chapter 7 “Naming the Demons.”
+For our gathering on October 22, please read through the end of Chapter 10, "Expanding and Dissolving the Self."
+Also, please browse through the rest of the book so we can talk about which chapters we want to read as we finish the book.

 Join with video at tinyurl.com/ASCZoom or participate by phone by dialing (929)436-2866.
 For either option, the meeting ID is always 895 886 6876.